The executive functions

 2. Inhibition

 Inhibition is the suppression of impulses, both emotional and motor.
-For example, deciding against the planned pass and dribbling due to a new game situation.
+For example, deciding against the planned pass and in favor of dribbling due to a new game situation.

 • Control impulses